-This is a WorkSafeBC course that includes an introduction to CPR, choking and hemorrhage control and minor wound care according to WSBC Regulations, Part 3 Guidelines (3.14 - 3.21).
-This is an excellent entry level WSBC First Aid course that is a recognized by local industry.
+Learn CPR, choking and hemorrhage control and minor wound care according to WSBC Regulations, Part 3 Guidelines (3.14 - 3.21).
+This WorkSafeBC course is an excellent entry level WSBC First Aid course that is a recognized by local industry.
 Certification is by WSBC and is valid for three years.